-To lead with your hips while running, you should be engaging the muscles in your core.
+To lead with your hips while running, you should engage the muscles in your core.
 A helpful visual to imagine while doing this is stepping over a log when you are running, and continually repeating that motion.

 Use Your Glute Power